 Before we put the BULLS Alpine Hawk EVO through the EBR circuit test, we weren’t sure if we’d actually use the data in this review.
-It’s a fine test, but it doesn’t fit the spirit of an electric road bike particularly well.
+It’s a fine test, one that we’ve done for other BULLS e-bikes we’ve tested, but it doesn’t fit the spirit of an electric road bike particularly well.
 The power settings on bikes like this are more for tailoring how much of a workout the rider wants, and less for controlling a bike’s overall speed.

 But we did the test anyway, and we’ve decided to keep the data because it helps illustrate an important point about this type of e-bike: On a bike that’s designed to go fast without the help of a motor, a little wattage goes a very long way.

 This rule is especially true with Class 1 electric road bikes like the Alpine Hawk, which can go extremely close to the bike’s 20 mph pedal assist limit under human power alone.